hans-jorg/efm32gg-stk3700-gcc-cmsis/Installing-Tools.md

 * Use -fdump-rtl-dfinish option
 * Use -fdump-ipa-cgraph
-* Use cflow to generate the
+* Use cflow to generate the call graph

 And the use a tool, to combine the information of callgraph and stack usage.